What Does It Cost to Refurbish Private Jet Seats?

 Note: In the table, redesign combines the cost of coverings and foam plus the cost of working with a designer.

-Depending on the type of aircraft, your aircraft will have either 9G or 16G seats installed.
+Depending on the type of aircraft, your aircraft will have either 9G or 16G seat frames installed.
 (The G refers to the amount of G-force (gravity) that the seats can withstand.)
 It may also have a divan.
 Options for refurbishing aircraft seats will vary depending on the kind of seat.

 The 9G Seat Frame